cloned2k16/QuantumPrimeNumbersGenerator/README.md

  you are left to some stupid sieve / factorization to find them as they where put there by GOD himself **LOL**

+BTW ,
+I always knew this since child , that's why I DID NEVER use factorization,
+cause was clear since then, it was just a sort of CULT ..
+you don't really need primes to solve any actual Math problem .. unless you adore them as a GOD sign **LOL**